Featured image

 6. Seek independent validation – Commission penetration tests or a cyber maturity audit to benchmark your posture.
 External eyes can highlight gaps you’ve overlooked.

 For organisations learning from the University of Manchester cyber attack, these steps aren’t theoretical – they’re practical actions that can be implemented quickly.
-At CyPro, we help teams turn lessons from incidents like this and the British Library Cyber Attack into measurable improvements that strengthen resilience and protect data integrity.
+At CyPro, we help teams turn lessons from incidents like this into measurable improvements that strengthen resilience and protect data integrity.

 Lightbulb Icon Key Takeaway